Are you noticing an incorrect comment count after importing your WordPress site?

-In this article, we will show you how to fix category and comments count after importing WordPress.
+In this article, we’ll show you how to fix your category and comment counts after WordPress import.
+Let’s get your site back in order!

 What Causes Category and Content Count Error in WordPress?

-When you import your WordPress site using the built-in importer, it can sometimes show an inaccurate comments count or none at all.
+When you import your WordPress site using the built-in importer, it can sometimes show an inaccurate comment count or none at all.

-While all the WordPress comments are safely imported and visible in the admin area, your posts will show an incorrect comment count on your website.
-This same import error can also impact category count and custom taxonomy count.
+While all the comments are safely imported and visible in the admin area, your posts might show an incorrect count on your website.
+This same import error can also impact the category and custom taxonomy counts.

-As you noticed in the screenshot above, after the import our comment count and category count are showing 0 instead of the actual number.
+As you noticed in the screenshot above, after the import, our comment count and category count show 0 instead of the actual number.

-That said, let’s take a look at how to fix this issue and see accurate comments count in WordPress.
+In the following sections, let’s look at how to fix this issue and display an accurate comments count in WordPress.

 Fixing Category and Comment Count in WordPress

-First, you need to create a complete WordPress backup of your site.
-You should do this every time before performing a major change on your site.
+Before we start, you’ll want to create a complete WordPress backup of your site.
+You should do this every time before making a major change to it.

-We recommend using Duplicator because it is the most comprehensive WordPress backup plugin on the market.
+We recommend using Duplicator because it’s the most comprehensive WordPress backup plugin on the market.

-For more details, please see this guide on how to backup your WordPress site with Duplicator.
+For more details, please see our guide on how to back up your WordPress site with Duplicator.

-Next, open a plain text editor like Notepad and simply copy and paste the following code:
+After creating the backup, let’s move on to the next step.
+You’ll need to open a plain text editor like Notepad and copy-paste the following code:

 <?php